 The Austrian capital and its surrounding landscapes are the setting for the beloved musical.
 Many filming locations throughout the city are popular with visitors today.
 Stop by the Mirabell Palace Gardens to see where Maria and the von Trapp children sang “Do-Re-Mi” or visit Leopoldskron Palace and Frohnburg Castle, both of which were used as the family’s residence.

-See Salzburg—and sing its praises—on our tour of Germany, Switzerland & Austria.
+See Salzburg—and sing its praises—on our Germany, Switzerland & Austria tour

 The Black Forest, Germany: The Grimm Brothers Fairy Tales